GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training: Introduction

-\textbf{Contributions.} To address the aforementioned challenges, in this paper, we propose an RL framework, \ours, that enables LLMs to thoroughly and generalizably acquire the ability to interact with and reason over graphs in an adaptive, interleaved fashion.
-This solution is not only motivated by the recent success of RL in enhancing LLM reasoning \cite{guo2025deepseek} and information seeking \cite{jin2025search}, but also by the natural formulation of graph interaction as a decision-making process: graphs can be viewed as \textbf{environments}, function calls as \textbf{actions}, and the learning of graph interaction as \textbf{exploring the environment through actions}.
-Meanwhile, to make this solution applicable to open-source, moderate-sized LLMs (e.g., \texttt{Qwen2.5-3B-Instruct}; \citealp{hui2024qwen2}), we propose to incorporate curriculum learning \cite{bengio2009curriculum,parashar2025curriculum} into RL training, progressively increasing task difficulty to overcome their inherent reasoning limitations compared to larger models.
-Moreover, our \textbf{curriculum} introduces a novel \textbf{graph-aware} design.
-At the beginning of RL training, the vast majority of questions require only one-hop information seeking or reasoning over the graph (e.g., ``\textit{Who are the authors of the ResNet paper?}'').
+\textbf{Contributions.} To address the aforementioned challenges, we propose \ours, a two-stage post-training framework that enables LLMs to interact with and reason over graphs in an adaptive and interleaved fashion.
+The first stage uses proximal policy optimization (PPO; \citealp{schulman2017proximal}) with executable rule-based rewards to teach the model \emph{how to interact with the graph}: issue valid graph calls, condition on returned observations, chain evidence across rounds, and produce an accurate answer.
+The second stage uses direct preference optimization (DPO; \citealp{rafailov2023direct}) on self-generated preference pairs to teach the model \emph{how to interact with the graph better}: among plausible trajectories, prefer those that reach the right evidence, avoid invalid calls or loops, and use fewer interaction rounds.
+This design separates absolute online feedback from comparative offline feedback, making PPO and DPO complementary rather than redundant.

+The primary novelty of \ours is the \textbf{graph-aware curriculum}, where the difficulty of the task is progressively increased during training.
+Rather than relying on external difficulty annotations \cite{parashar2025curriculum}, we define difficulty through the structure of information search.
+At the beginning of RL training, the vast majority of questions require only one-hop information seeking over the graph (e.g. ``\textit{Who are the authors of the ResNet paper?}'').
 As training progresses, these are gradually replaced by questions that rely on multi-hop connections and multi-round information seeking (e.g., ``\textit{Which venue did Kaiming He and Ross Girshick collaborate most?}'').
+The same easy-to-hard curriculum is used during PPO and DPO: it first stabilizes online exploration under sparse rewards, then shapes preference learning toward increasingly complex graph-use behaviors.